This week I finally collected my temporary resident card at the Immigration office in Cancun.

 It was a hideous wait full of uncertainties since the process is rather obscure and unclear.

 Bureaucracy in Mexico is an art form, but the office in Cancun has excelled at every level of bureaucracy.

 The pre visa approval in my home country was digitalized as were my fingerprints and photos, because of that I was hopeful for a speedy tramite once in Mexico, I was naive.

 The Cancun immigration office is as disorganized as possible.
-After the procedures in Cancun I went to the Playa del Carmen office and it was a relief to find the INM office that is organized and customer friendly.
-With a proper waiting area, a number routine and a guard that knows the rules and documents.
+After the procedures in Cancun, I went to the Playa del Carmen office and it was a relief to find the INM office that is organized and customer friendly.
+With a proper waiting area, a number routine, and a guard that knows the rules and documents.

-I needed to be more patient then I have needed to be in my whole life.
+I needed to be more patient than I have needed to be in my whole life.
 When your tramite is in process, you are kind of in a hostage situation, you can’t move forward and you can’t even go back since you need a document to leave the country and you need to apply for that document at the same disorganized office where you are processing your visa.

 The online website dedicated to your tramite does not get updated a lot and I wondered a lot if they misplaced my file.
 The final email to collect the card is not even sent.
 You really have to schedule regular checks for that website not to miss information.

 You can make plans but you have to be able to let go and be patient and flexible.
 My planned motorbike trip has to be postponed until the renewal of my visa is processed.
 And me moving to Puerto Vallarta where I intentionally wanted to live ditto.

 It is a total waste of time to go to the office and stand in line for hours just to ask if your visa is ready yet.
 The immigration officers do the same as you do: they check the status online.
 If it hasn’t changed for you it will not change for them ‘